ONC-PRO Renewal Information

 Time Period to Earn Points

-Points earned beginning January 1 of the current certification period.
+Points may be earned beginning January 1 of the current certification period.
 Points must be earned by the date the renewal application is submitted in the year renewal is due.
-For example, a nurse who is due to renew in 2014 may use points earned beginning January 1, 20010 (provided those points were not used for renewal in 2009) through the date the application is submitted in 2014.
+For example, a nurse who is due to renew in 2014 may use points earned beginning January 1, 2010 (provided the points were not used for renewal in 2010) through the date the application is submitted in 2014.
 The last date to accrue points or submit an application is October 15 in the year renewal is due.

 ONCC suggests that candidates keep logs up-to-date by entering points on their logs as they are earned.
 Nurses who are planning to renew by Option 1 (ONC-PRO) should retain information about educational program attendance, CE certificates, copies of publications, and other information in anticipation of completing professional development logs.
 Candidates who use paper ONC-PRO Logs should keep a copy of the their logs in the event of a problem with submission.